Qwen

 table_name = 'fine_food_reviews'

-Enter a question and obtain the related answer.
+Enter a question and get the relevant answer.

 python3 query.py 'pet food'The expected result is as follows: